On the first day of Christmas, my true love gave to me – a first-aid kit, flashlight and batteries!

 - Fire extinguisher – An ABC-rated fire extinguisher should be available in each home and ideally each vehicle.

 - Carbon monoxide detector – Known as the silent and invisible killer, carbon monoxide (CO) doesn’t present with an odor, color or taste.
 The Consumer Product Safety Commission (CPSC) recommends installing a carbon monoxide detector outside every bedroom.

 Contact your Accident Fund loss control consultant for additional recommendations.
-Also, don’t forget to visit our S.A.F.E.
-(Slip and Fall Elimination) campaign site for great information and materials on preventing winter-related injuries.
+And don’t forget to visit our S.A.F.E.
+(Slip and Fall Elimination) campaign page for great information and materials on preventing winter-related injuries.
 We wish you and yours a safe and happy holiday season!